The James Hehir Building is a six storey, 4013m² building which is a few minutes walk from the main Waterfront Building.

 The laboratories are designed to facilitate research and consultancy portfolio at UCS.
 The focus of the research projects conducted is in the domain of Healthy Ageing and Performance Development.
 Students are also engaged in the research projects which helps underpin the teaching and learning at UCS.

 The new facility also enables UCS to offer a full range of Scientific Support Services for sports men and women, using cardiorespiratory assessment equipment, treadmills and cycle ergometers, force plates, body composition assessment tools and biological fluid analysis equipment.
-In addition, general fitness and health assessments will also be available to the public.

 Staff Offices and Common Space - The third flood reception area is a common space where staff and students can sit and relax or have informal meetings.
 There is also a staff office which is home to academic staff including lectures and members of the Research team.
 The office has a 17 work station capacity, a meeting room, photocopy room, staff kitchen and a stunning view of the marina.